rithma/JobHunt/Log.md

 5/3    Lynda.com     Manager, Audio Engineering (used for edd)
       through Lynda careers website.

-5/3    NBC Universal
+5/3    NBC Universal			(edd used)
 You have successfully submitted to the following job(s):
 Audio Mixer, International Networks, 27318BR NBCUniversal Talent Acquisition	Thank you, Etienne Stehelin, for your submission.

-6/20 	Applied Minds	AV Design Engineer rithers@gmail.com
+6/20 	Applied Minds	AV Design Engineer (edd used) rithers@gmail.com
 Uenhw35!